camsenec/reloc/README.md

-The delivery delay is calculated based on the following equation [1]:
+The delivery delay is calculated based on the following formula [1]:

 <img src="https://reloc.s3.eu-north-1.amazonaws.com/equation.png">